any-docs/css/content/guides/box_sizing/aspect_ratios/index.md

 {{EmbedLiveSample("alder", "100", "800")}}

-While it's possible to define an aspect ratio on non-replaced elements by setting both the dimensions and hiding overflowing content, the CSS {{cssxref("aspect-ratio")}} property provides explicit aspect ratio support.
+While it's possible to define an aspect ratio on non-replaced elements by setting both the dimensions and hiding overflowing content, the CSS `aspect-ratio` property provides explicit aspect ratio support.
 This means a specific aspect ratio can be set even when you don't know the content or screen sizes.

 In the next example, we render square boxes regardless of the width of the text by setting `aspect ratio: 1` on {{htmlelement("blockquote")}}, a non-replaced element: